Housing Benefit and Council Tax Support for People Who Work

 You can always phone us for help and advice.

 You should get in touch with us.
 We would like to know what you think about this leaflet or about the service we provide to you.

 You’ll find our details in the more information section.

 If you have any questions you can phone our Housing Benefit Section.
-The office is open: Monday to Wednesday from 8.30am to 5.00pm Thursday from 8.30am to 4.30pm Friday from 8.30am to 4.00pm.
+The office is open: Monday 8.30am to 5.00pm Tuesday - Thursday from 8.30am to 1.30pm Friday from 8.30am to 4.00pm.
 Phone 0161 342 3708 or call in and talk to someone at one of our customer service centres.